sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

     <figure><img src="../../.gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>
 5. A new private repo will be created for you in GitHub.
-6. The repo will contain a Markdown (.md) file with each submitted issue and one folder ("false").
+6. The repo will contain a Markdown (.md) file with each submitted issue.
 Your job is to sort the Markdown files.
 See the next section.

 ## How to judge issues